CompAndSave/hugo-decap-cas/content/posts/how-to-print-high-quality-photos-at-home.md

 Planning to hang works of art in your home?
 Choose the perfect [canvas paper](https://www.compandsave.com/paper/photo-paper/canvas) for your next photo printing at home.

-E. Woven Photo Paper
+**E. Woven Photo Paper**

-BEST FOR
+**BEST FOR**

-Woven photo paper is popular for portraits, professional photos, and wedding pictures.
+* Woven photo paper is popular for portraits, professional photos, and wedding pictures.

-PROS
+**PROS**

-Woven photo paper features a resin coat and glossy finish.
+* Woven photo paper features a resin coat and glossy finish.

-It has a waterproof surface and a high-quality texture.
+* It has a waterproof surface and a high-quality texture.

-CONS
+**CONS**

-Photo colors may not appear as vibrant as they ought to be.
+* Photo colors may not appear as vibrant as they ought to be.

 Are you in need of photo paper for high-quality photo projects?
-Get CompAndSave's woven paper for a price you can't refuse!
+Get CompAndSave's [woven paper](https://www.compandsave.com/paper/photo-paper/woven) for a price you can't refuse!

-F. Textured Photo Paper
+**F. Textured Photo Paper**

-BEST FOR
+**BEST FOR**

-Textured photo papers are best used for business needs such as menus, invites, letterheads, stationary, etc.
+* Textured photo papers are best used for business needs such as menus, invites, letterheads, stationary, etc.

-PROS
+**PROS**

-This water-resistant and smudge-free photo paper is unique and embossed with different textures.
+* This water-resistant and smudge-free photo paper is unique and embossed with different textures.

-Printouts will have a 3D-like appearance.
+* Printouts will have a 3D-like appearance.

-CONS
+**CONS**

-Photos will look less eye-catching or vibrant.
+* Photos will look less eye-catching or vibrant.

-Shop for textured photo paper for your business needs.
+Shop for [textured photo paper](https://www.compandsave.com/paper/photo-paper/textured) for your business needs.
 CompAndSave's selection has the correct size, whether printing a menu or an invite.

+3. Calibrate Your Monitor

+Adjust your computer monitor to display accurate colors.
+This ensures that what you see on the screen closely matches the final print, enhancing color accuracy.

+Calibrating Your Monitor on Windows:

+Step 1: Open Display Settings: Right-click on the desktop and select "Display settings".
+Scroll down and click on "Advanced display settings".

+Step 2: Access Color Calibration: Click "Color calibration" at the bottom.
+Follow the on-screen instructions to start the color calibration process.

+Step 3: Adjust Gamma and Brightness: Adjust the gamma and brightness settings to achieve the desired balance.
+Follow the instructions to set the correct contrast and color balance.

+Step 4: Set Color Profile: Choose or create a color profile that suits your preferences or is recommended for your monitor.

+Step 5: Complete the Calibration: Follow the remaining instructions to complete the calibration process.
+Once finished, your monitor should display more accurate colors.